jwknz/docs.jwk.nz/docs/dotnet_core/SQLSVR_WEBAPI/dotnet-2.1.x/01-project-setup.md

 # SETUP EF Core (Entity Framework)

+!!! note
+    This work is done inside of the **api** project folder, so in your terminal type in `cd api` so that you can the `dotnet` commands required.

 Entity Framework is part of the dotnet family and allows for super easy integration of a database to an application, may it be web based or otherwise.

 There are 2 approaches you can take: